• Share this on:

 3. What competition do you face on the European soap market?

 Most European soap imports are intra-European trade.
 Germany, Poland and the Netherlands supply nearly half of Europe’s soap imports.
 This includes re-exports of European brands that outsource production to developing countries.
-Your best opportunities are in the mid-high market.
+Your best opportunities are in the higher mid-end market.

 Re-exporters or producers